fpom/nftoot/README.md

 # A bot to generate Non-Fungible Toots

-NFToot is a Mastodon bot that posts a NFToot for each new follower.
+`nftoot` is a Mastodon bot that posts a NFToot for each new follower.
-Beyond this useful feature, NFToot is a simple Mastodon bot that was decelopped to play with `Mastodon.py` API.
+Beyond this useful feature, `nftoot` is a simple Mastodon bot that was developed to play with `Mastodon.py` API.

 ## FAQ